Briggsc28/briggsc28.github.io/_posts/2015-05-05-Getting-Started-Win10-IoT.md

 # Step 1: Enable developer mode
 As of the current build of Window 10 (10074), it is difficult and confusing to enable developer mode, as can be seen in the video below:

-The following let you easily enable developer mode:

-1. Open an Administrator Powershell and run the following commands:
-1.    reg add "HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\AppModelUnlock" /t REG_DWORD /f /v "AllowDevelopmentWithoutDevLicense" /d "1"
-1.    reg add "HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\AppModelUnlock" /t REG_DWORD /f /v "AllowAllTrustedApps" /d "1"

-# Step 2: Turn on the Windows Remote Management Service

-Without the Windows Remote Management Service running your Window 10 device will be unable to communicate with your Pi.
-1. Windows Key + R
-1.    type services.msc
-1. Find Windows Remote Management Service.
-1. Start the service

-# Step 3: Initiating a PowerShell (PS) Session

-Currently an active PS session is required for visual studio to perform remote debugging on the Windows 10 IoT Core Insider Preview.

-1. Open an Administrator Powershell and run the following commands:
-1. Set-Item WSMan:\localhost\Client\TrustedHosts -Value <The Pi's IP Address>
-1.    remove-module psreadline –force
-1. Enter-pssession -ComputerName <The Pi's IP Address> -Credential <The Pi's IP Address>\Administrator
-1. Enter p@ssw0rd in the password field
-1. Once the shell is connected run the following command hostname if the named returned is the name of the PI than your ready to go!

-Please note when replacing the <The Pi's IP Address> you must also remove the brackets!

-Now lets give [Hello World](http://ms-iot.github.io/content/win10/samples/HelloWorld.htm) another go!

-Feel free to tweet me comments, feedback or questions to [@ChrisBriggsy](https://twitter.com/ChrisBriggsy).